 Commentary by Rep. Bill Sutton, Gardner

-The economics behind tax reform in Kansas
+The economics behind the tax reform strategy in Kansas

 LAWRENCE | What is the economics behind Gov. Sam Brownback’s tax reform strategy?